 “I have really enjoyed your emails they have kept me going through these hard times as I often feel alone.
 Your emails have given me something to look forward to on a Friday” Final Year SALT student

-Felix shared guidance on accessing remote platforms, work experience opportunities and led a discussion on the pedagogy of marginal gains around exam time.
+Felix shared guidance on accessing remote platforms, opportunities and lead a discussion on the pedagogy of marginal gains around exam time.

 Hot Choc Chat

-One of our Postgrad students with support from his tutor set up the LSC Hot Choc Chat, a twice weekly informal zoom drop in for students to chat to fellow students.
+One of our PostGrad students with support of his Tutor set up the LSC Hot Choc Chat, a twice weekly informal zoom drop in for students to chat to fellow students.

 We provided face to face support where other providers did not.